-The iPhone SE 4, also known by the codename “Ghost,” is set to see significant changes in both design and hardware.
-In this article, we dive into the details of this upcoming Apple device to see what it could have in store for users.
+The iPhone SE 4, also codenamed "Ghost," is poised for significant changes in both design and hardware.
+In this article, we delve into the details of this upcoming Apple device to see what it might have in store for users.

 In the ever-evolving world of technology, innovation is a key to delighting users.
 The iPhone SE 4 is expected to set a benchmark and offer a mix of tried and tested features and exciting new features.
 We take a closer look at what we know about this device so far.